 From 2012 to 2014 the City in partnership with the Pioneer Valley Planning Commission and many local non-profit organizations developed a Complete Streets Pedestrian and Bicycle Plan.
 Through extensive public engagement and data collected from City departments, a guide was developed to "[improve] access to bicycling and walking opportunities [to] better the quality of life for all Springfield residents".
-A copy of this plan is attached as Appendix VI.
+A copy of this plan can be obtained from the Department of Public Works.
+The City is also identifying possible locations for deveopemnt of a bike & skate park for city residents.